Xichang: Climate

+Administrative divisions

+Xichang comprises 7 subdistricts, 11 towns, 6 townships and 2 ethnic townships.

 Transportation

 Xichang Railway Station (西昌站) is a main station on the Chengdu–Kunming railway.
-Construction of a fast express train line has been completed, and has considerably shortenened travelling times to Panzhihua, Chengdu and Guangyuan.
+Construction of a fast express train line has been completed.
+It connected Panzhihua, Chengdu and Guangyuan.
 There are also some other stations in the city, including the Xichang North railway station and Xichang South railway station.

 The city possesses its own airport, Xichang Qingshan Airport, which is attached to the spaceport by a railroad line and a motorway directly.

 Xichang lies on the G5 Beijing–Kunming Expressway.

 Spaceport

 Xichang's spaceport is located about 64 km northwest of the city and went into operation in 1984.
 Communications satellites are the most common payload to be inserted into orbit from the Xichang spaceport.